Poor maintenance of 18-wheelers

-Conclusions for this study include the fact that the highway patrol should have greater authority to immediately detain and deny use of a semi-truck until the problems are adequately addressed through repair or replacement of defective parts.
+Conclusions for this study include the fact that the highway patrol should have greater authority to immediately detain and deny use of a semi-truck until the problems are adequately addressed through the repair or replacement of defective parts.
 In addition, there needs to be an increase in the number of highway patrol whose time is dedicated solely to stopping and checking the safety of semi-trucks.

-Finally, the trucking companies and drivers should face steep fines for operating equipment that places themselves and the driving public in danger.
+Finally, trucking companies and drivers should face steep fines for operating equipment that places themselves and the driving public in danger.

 Free Case Review

-After a truck accident the victims family does not care if the truck driver or motor carrier received a citation for causing the truck accident- only that the trucking company be held accountable for the damages they caused.
+After a truck accident, the victim’s family does not care if the truck driver or motor carrier received a citation for causing the truck accident- only that the trucking company be held accountable for the damages they caused.

 The complete accident report is sometimes not admitted into evidence in a Texas truck accident lawsuit- making early investigation in some instances very important.

-For a no obligation consultation with a Texas 18 wheeler accident lawyer call the Baumgartner law firm toll free at 1-866-758-4529.
+For a no-obligation consultation with a Texas 18-wheeler accident lawyer call the Baumgartner law firm toll-free at 1-866-758-4529.

 Inspection, repair and maintenance